NicholasRasi/FL-Simulator/README.md

 ### Devices Parameters
 In FL devices can join and leave the network at every instant of time. ```num_devs``` defines the total number of devices that can take part to the network concurrently.
 A local update of the model on the device can fail, e.g., the process is stopped by the OS.
-The availability and failures are modelled with a binomial distribution with probability ```p_available``` and ```p_fail``` respectively.
+The availability and failures are modeled with a binomial distribution with probability ```p_available``` and ```p_fail``` respectively.

 - **num_devs**: